The Black Archives

 The use of Open Source archival software is centred around two distinct characteristics which have been married with the ideologies and mission objectives of community archiving; emancipating the archive from its inherited past as an instrument of rationalism, colonialism, and empire:

-- Open Source ideology demands that the source code be transparent, allowing users to create their own modifications and variations of the original software without the permission of the initial coder.
-This has allowed staff from The Black Archives to construct a digital archive that displays objects and alternative histories in a way that is personalised and structured based upon its own terms.
+- Open Source ideology demands that source code be transparent, allowing users to create their own modifications and variations of the original software without the permission of the initial coder.
+This has allowed individuals from The Black Archives to construct a digital archive that records and displays objects and alternative histories in a way that prioritises personalisation and complete customisation - structuring 'the archive' based upon its own terms.

-- Open Source software fosters greater accessibility and inclusion through community engagement, allowing users to not only view the archive's collections but actively correct them and even contribute to them by adding their own personal possessions.
-Through this, the user -and the source community, by extension- is empowered to decide what is worth archiving, and how this process should be carried out.
+- Open Source software fosters greater accessibility and inclusion through community engagement, allowing users to not only view the archive's collections but actively correct them and even contribute to them by facilitating community-archiving in praxis.
+Through this, the user -and the source community by extension- are empowered to define what is worth archiving, not only reforming contemporary archival practice but also, more importantly, self-determining and preserving histories, lived experiences, and Black representations for future generations.

 #BlackLivesMatter started as a hashtag after the acquittal of Trayvon Martin's murderer in the US back in 2013.
 The hashtag grew into a movement initiated by three Black women - two of them Queer - Alicia Garza, Opal Tometi and Patrisse Cullors.